AnneTrue/libConglomerate/README.md

 * Weaponpane Tweak
   * Does nothing unless options are selected.
 Is designed to remove the clutter from attack drop-downs so that they are smaller and more concise.
-  * Print DPA adds a raw damage per action estimate to the attack.
-Not recommended to enable due to its inaccuracy.
   * Shorten Damage changes the damage and accuracy to be concise.
-Format dmg/acc%
+Format: dmg/acc%
   * Shorten Shots changes shots in ammo-consuming weapons and spellgems to be short.
-Format #s
+Format: #s
   * Shorten Spellgems shortens drop-down options to read 'Gem' and removes 'Glyph of' text.
 Also replaces broken damage/accuracy displays for attacks that do not have them.
 Recommended if you have dark heart/non-damaging attacks or any spells.
   * Shorten Quality changes quality to the Q5 system.
 Format: +Q5+ is pristine. +Q4+ is good. =Q3= is average. -Q2- -Q1- -Q0- are below average to destroyed.
   * Shorten Enchant replaces (magical) and (enchanted) text with the shorter (mag) tag.